unruffled-nightingale/fastapi-template/README.md

    * Pull Request templating to encourage high quality Pull Requests
    * A Makefile that contains all available functionality in the repository

+Design documentation is provided that outlines the goals of this repository, as well as the technologies used and the reason for their inclusion (not yet implemented).
 ___

 Available Scripts